2023 information

 Where can I warm up?

-Can spectators take the Cogg Railway up?
+Can spectators take the Cog Railway up?

 Is there mechanical support before the start?